kamilkisiela/graphql-inspector/website/docs/products/github.md

 # Customizing Schema Diff
 diff:
-  annotations: true # Pull Request annotations (enabled by default)
+  # Pull Request annotations (enabled by default)
+  annotations: true
-  failOnBreaking: true # Fail on breaking changes or force SUCCESS when disabled (enabled by default)
+  # Fail on breaking changes or force SUCCESS when disabled (enabled by default)
+  failOnBreaking: true
+  # Intercept list of detected changes and decide whether or not to accept a Pull Request
+  intercept: '<url>'

 # Notifications (disabled by default)
 notifications: